stefreak/syselevenstack-documentation/english/docs/documentation/compute.md

 SysEleven Stacks Compute Service is built on the OpenStack Nova project.

+It manages the lifecycle of compute instances in your environment.
+Its responsibilities include spawning, scheduling and decommissioning of virtual machines on demand.

 You can manage your compute instance both via our public OpenStack API endpoints, as well as using the [Dashboard](https://dashboard.cloud.syseleven.net).
 ## Instance types